szucsvillo/Provenance-Based-Algorithms-for-Rich-Queries/README.md

 ```

 The first line shows, that how many nodes are in the graph.
 The other lines are the non-directed edges.
-So for example the "0 1 5" line means, that from the 0-labeled node to the 1-labeled node is an edge, wich weight is 5.
+So for example the "0 1 5" line means, that from the 0-labeled node to the 1-labeled node there is an edge, which weight is 5.

 The next step is creating a new Mohri or Dijkstra objektum.
 For example: